-§431: -113 Hearing procedure and judicial review. (a) Any managed care plan aggrieved by any order or decision of the commissioner made without a hearing, within thirty days after notice of the order to the managed care plan, may make written request to the commissioner for a hearing.
+§431: -112 Hearing procedure and judicial review. (a) Any managed care plan aggrieved by any order or decision of the commissioner made without a hearing, within thirty days after notice of the order to the managed care plan, may make written request to the commissioner for a hearing.
 The commissioner shall hold a hearing within twenty days after receipt of the request, and shall give not less than ten days' written notice of the time and place of the hearing.
-Within fifteen days after the hearing, the commissioner shall affirm, reverse, or modify the commissioner's previous action, specifying the reasons for the commissioner's decision.
+The commissioner shall promptly conduct and complete the hearing.
+Within fifteen days after the hearing is completed, the commissioner shall affirm, reverse, or modify the commissioner's previous action, specifying the reasons for the commissioner's decision.
 Pending the hearing and decision, the commissioner may suspend or postpone the effective date of the commissioner's previous action.